dmiller/clojure-clr-next/_drafts/2025-09-07-fn-star-talkin-bout-my-generation.md

 | FnMethod.cs  |  458 |  157 |
 | NewInstanceMethod.cs |  321 |  117 |

 Doesn't seem like much?
 It's packed.
-And dependent on a some other goodies that we will get to shortly.
+And dependent on a some other goodies that we will get to in due course.

 ## Out of control

+If you try to track the flow of data in the parsing and code generation, particularly with respect to functions, you will soon find yourself in a pit of despair.
+I am going to ignore that aspect of the code for now.
+You can get the details in the upcoming [C4: Out of control][TBD] post.

+What is important for now is to know that, by whatever obscure means, the parsing of forms in the methods of an `fn*` collects information that eventually is folded into either the `FnMethod` or the `FnExpr` instance that is being generated.